-Primary Prevention Education focuses on preventing sexual violence before it occurs.
-The SVPP funds sites throughout the state to provide presentations to change knowledge, attitudes and behaviors that promote sexual violence and to create change that will prevent sexual violence.
+Primary prevention education focuses on preventing sexual violence.
+Throughout the state, SVPP funds sites to provide presentations to create change that will prevent sexual violence.

-Education is based on addressing the underlying issues that result in rape and sexual violence and may include some of the following topics: bullying and sexual violence, consent and coercion, dating violence, drug facilitated rape, gender roles, healthy relationships, masculinity and sexual violence, media advocacy, oppression, primary prevention of sexual violence, role of bystanders, sexual harassment, and the law as it relates to sexual assault.
+Education is based on addressing the underlying attitudes, knowledge, and behavior that result in rape and sexual violence.
+Topics include bullying and sexual violence, consent and coercion, dating violence, drug facilitated rape, gender roles, healthy relationships, masculinity and sexual violence, media advocacy, oppression, primary prevention of sexual violence, role of bystanders, sexual harassment, and the law as it relates to sexual assault.

-The Domestic Violence component of the SVPP offers technical assistance to County Health Departments on safety planning, internal operating policy, training, and assistance in building ongoing collaborative partnerships with domestic violence centers.
+SVPP offers technical assistance to Departments of Health in local counties on safety planning, internal operating policy, training, and assistance in building ongoing collaborative partnerships with domestic violence centers.
 Medical studies link long-term effects of domestic violence and abuse with a myriad of major health problems including smoking, diabetes, obesity, eating disorders and substance abuse.

 In 2003, the Florida legislature created the Sexual Battery Victims' Access to Services Act (F.S.
 794.055) and the Rape Crisis Program Trust Fund (F.S.
 794.056) in the Department of Health.

 The Act creates a $151 ($1.00 for the court) surcharge on offenders convicted of sexual battery and other offenses including many of the aggravated battery and battery offenses.
-The RCPTF was created to accept collected surcharges and other funds designated for rape crisis services.
-The Department contracts with the Florida Council Against Sexual Violence (FCASV) to distribute the trust fund monies to rape crisis centers throughout Florida.
+The RCPTF was created to accept collected fines, fees, and other funds designated for rape crisis services.
+The Department contracts with FCASV to distribute the trust fund monies to rape crisis centers throughout Florida.
 64F-20.001 Distribution of Funds from the Rape Crisis Program Trust Fund.

-The FCASV implemented a certification program for rape crisis centers to ensure high quality sexual violence services are provided to sexual violence victims in Florida.
-Five of the six core services must be achieved to receive trust fund money and to be considered a certified rape crisis center.
+The FCASV implements a certification program for certified rape crisis centers to ensure high-quality services are provided to sexual violence victims in Florida.
+Five of the six core services, must be achieved to receive trust fund money and to be considered a certified rape crisis center.

 See a list of certified rape crisis centers by county.